 - Peer Pressure Lesson

 I hope this post is helpful.
-I will be updating links as the conference gets closer, but I find it easier to have hyperlinks for you to refer back to in order to remember what we talk about… and what you can easily replicate in your program.
+I find it easier to have hyperlinks for you to refer back to in order to remember what we talk about… and what you can easily replicate in your program.